-Living in Canada is excellent if you want to buy or sell bitcoin since there are none regulatory hurdles and many methods to so.
+Living in Canada is great if you want to buy or sell bitcoin since there are none regulatory hurdles and many ways to it.
 The Canadians themselves are generally well versed in Bitcoin, with at least 85% of residents being aware of it.
 The only problem may be where to start.

-In this guide, we’ll show you how to buy and sell bitcoin in Canada using different methods.
+In this guide, we’ll show you how to buy and sell bitcoin in Canada using different payment methods.

 How to buy and sell bitcoin in Canada?

 There are four ways how you can buy and sell bitcoin in Canada which include:

 - Cryptocurrency exchanges.